-This article breaks down what GLM 5.2 actually is, how it differs from the GLM 5.1 release in April, what the 1M-token context means in practice, and where it fits among open-weight rivals like Qwen and DeepSeek.
-We also cover pricing across the GLM Coding Plan, the one big caveat (Zhipu published no benchmark scores at launch), and how the model connects to existing tools like Claude Code.
+This article breaks down what GLM 5.2 actually is, how it differs from the GLM 5.1 release in April, what the 1M-token context means in practice, and where it fits among open-weight rivals like Qwen and DeepSeek, and how it compares with newer challengers like ByteDance’s Seed 2.1 Pro on coding leaderboards.
+We also cover the independent benchmark results that landed after launch, pricing across the GLM Coding Plan, and how the model connects to existing tools like Claude Code.

 The Key Takeaways